A Masters Pool Unlike Any Other

 A Quick Trip Down Memory Lane

 Yes?!
 Great!
-You’ll be happy to know that 100% of the funds you donate beyond your entry fee will go toward helping kids this summer, so if you’ve got a spare million parked in an offshore bank, feel free to put it to good use here.
+You’ll be happy to know that 100% of the funds you donate beyond your entry fee are not only tax deductible, they go toward helping kids this summer.
+If you’ve got a spare million or so parked in an offshore bank, feel free to put it to good use here.

 For everyone else, please know that even if you don’t find yourself in the M4Max winner’s circle, your participation helps provide critical funding to support Camp Ho Mita Koda.
 1/3 of all entry fees and 100% of all “extra” donations DIRECTLY SUPPORT a variety of camp programs, including a Campership Program that allows kids from low-income families to attend CHMK*.
 Without M4Max, many of these programs would not be possible.